rafeca/spotify-previewbutton/Readme.md

 You just need to include the polymer platform and this element in the head of your html page.

-Then, you can start using the `spotify-previewButton` element as any other HTML element in your page:
+Then, you can start using the `spotify-previewbutton` element as any other HTML element in your page:

 ```html